saikiranagiru/assignment2-agiru/README.md

 | Hyderabadi Briyani  | Cafe Bahar  | $7-$10 |
 | Chaach  | Haryana  | $2-$3  |
 | Fenny  | Goa   | $10-$50 |

+---

+Innovation distinguishes between a leader and a follower - *Steve Jobs*

+One of the only ways to get out of a tight box is to invent your way out – *Jeff Bezos*